anki-code/xonsh-cheatsheet/README.md

 # What is xonsh?

 Xonsh is a Python-powered, cross-platform, Unix-gazing shell language and command prompt.
 The language is a superset of Python 3.6+ with additional shell primitives that you are used to from [Bash](https://www.gnu.org/software/bash/) and [IPython](https://ipython.org/).
 It works on all major systems including Linux, OSX, and Windows.
+Try [right off the bat examples](https://github.com/anki-code/xonsh-cheatsheet/blob/main/README.md#xonsh-basics).

 # What does xonsh mean?